 Cumin

-One of the main spices that show up in a large number of savory Indian dishes, cumin is typically roasted or fried before being added to a dish.
-Cumin’s pungent and earthy flavor notes are essential in most garam masala blends.
+One of the main spices showing up in many savory Indian dishes, cumin seeds are typically roasted or fried before being added to a dish (whole or crushed.)
+Cumin’s pungent and earthy flavor notes are essential in most garam masala spice blends.
 It is also among the main spices in a variety of Indian vegetable preparations and curries.
-It must be used carefully since it is pungent and can easily overwhelm other flavors in a dish.
+It must be used carefully since it is aromatic and pungent.
+It can easily overwhelm other flavors in a dish.

 Mustard seeds